aolarte/old_blog/_posts/2017-01-16-magic-dust-in-Java-part-1.md

 }
 ~~~

-Interceptors will need to be registered in one of your modules, including a `Matcher` specifying which objects to intercept.
+Interceptors (the cross-cutting concern) will need to be registered in one of your modules, including a `Matcher` specifying which objects to intercept (the point-cut definition).

 ~~~java
 public class TestModule extends AbstractModule {